In this article:

 The eligible spouse must certify annually that they continue to meet HUD’s conditions—primarily that they continue to occupy the home and remain in compliance with property obligations.
 Generally, this form is mailed to you each year by your lender.

-If any of these conditions are no longer met, the loan may become due and payable, and foreclosure proceedings could begin if the issue is not resolved.
+If these conditions are not met, the loan becomes due and payable, and foreclosure proceedings could begin if the issue is not resolved.

+Generally, the loan becomes due when the borrower dies.
 When an eligible non-borrowing spouse is involved, however, the process works differently.
 Instead of immediate repayment, the loan enters what HUD refers to as a deferral period.
 During this time, the lender does not require repayment of the loan balance, and no foreclosure action is initiated solely because the spouse dies or leaves the home.

 During the deferral period: